-- (a) Authority shall take the appropriate measures to ensure that student air traffic controllers do not constitute a hazard to air navigation. - (b) Medical fitness.
-Authority shall not permit a student air traffic controller to receive instruction in an operational environment unless that student air traffic controller holds a current Class 3 Medical Certificate. - (c) Have demonstrated competence in the ability to speak and understand the English Language to at least Level 4 of the ICAO Language Proficiency Rating scale.
+- (a) The Authority will take the appropriate measures to ensure that student ATCOs do not constitute a hazard to air navigation. - (b) MEDICAL FITNESS.
+The Authority shall not permit a student ATCO to receive instruction in an operational environment unless that student ATCO holds a current Class 3 medical certificate. - (c) Have demonstrated competence in the ability to speak and understand the English Language to at least Level 4 of the ICAO Language Profeciency Rating scale.